FAQs

 How can I help?

-MANA Nutrition welcomes all donations, and, as a 501(c)(3) non-profit organization, all donations are tax deductible.
-Here, you can choose to make a one-time donation to the MANA through PayPal or by writing and mailing a check to our office in North Carolina.
+MANA Nutrition welcomes all donations, and, as a 501(c)(3) nonprofit organization, all donations are tax deductible.
+Here, you can choose to make a one-time donation to MANA through PayPal or you can write and mail a check to our office in North Carolina.
 If you choose, you can also arrange to make a monthly donation.

-At MANA Nutrition, we also recognize the power of ideas in our fight to save children suffering from severe acute malnutrition.
+If you are interested in buying MANA for your organization, please contact us for pricing and order placement.
+At MANA Nutrition, we also recognize the power of ideas in the fight to save children suffering from severe acute malnutrition.
 We welcome yours and hope you will contact us.